Rocksrock18/ChessEngine/README.md

 ##### Null Move Pruning

 In most chess positions, doing something is better than doing nothing at all.
 That is, if it were possible to "pass" your turn to your opponent, chances are you had a better move available.
-This is where the idea of null move pruning comes in.
-We pass on a turn (perform a *null move*) and search the tree to a limited depth.
-If this results in an alpha beta cutoff, chances are there is another move available to us that will also produce a cutoff, so we can prune the branch without searching further.
+This is where the idea of null move pruning comes in:
+* We pass on a turn (perform a *null move*) and search the tree to a limited depth.
+* If this results in an alpha beta cutoff, chances are there is another move available to us that will also produce a cutoff.
+* Hence, we can prune the branch without searching further.

-Certain conditions need to be met before performing a null move.
-If you are currently in check, a null move would result in an illegal position.
-Additionally, it is possible to reach a state of **Zugzwang** in chess, where passing your turn would actually be the best option available.
+Certain conditions need to be met before performing a null move:
+1. If you are currently in check, a null move would result in an illegal position.
+2. If you are currently in the end game, a null move could give an innacurate evaluation.

+*Zugzswang* is a term that refers to chess positions where the best option would be to pass your turn to the opponent. **This contradicts our assumption** made for null move pruning.
 Since these positions are more common in the end game, null move pruning is disabled there.

 ##### Move Heuristics

 The effectiveness of alpha beta pruning can be greatly enhanced by the order in which moves are checked.
 The sooner the best move is found, the sooner a cutoff will be produced, and the more work we can avoid.

-While we cant know which move will be considered best, we can make an educated guess by ordering the moves based on certain heuristics.
+* While we cant know which move will be considered best, we can make an educated guess by ordering the moves based on certain heuristics.

-The heuristic used is called **MVVLVA** move ordering, which stands for Most Valuabe Victim, Least Valuable Attacker.
+Capturing a piece tends to lead to a bigger change in evaluation, so these are checked first.
+Captures are ordered based on **MVVLVA** move ordering, which stands for Most Valuabe Victim, Least Valuable Attacker.
+* Taking a piece of high value (victim) has a great chance of being the best move.
+* Taking a piece with a low value piece (attacker) tends to be a good idea, as they are likely to be captured by your opponent.

 ## Built With
 * React